 When do the new rules apply?

-The new guidelines apply to accounting periods beginning on or after 1 July 2018.
+The changes apply to income years beginning on or after 1 July 2018 (or your substituted accounting periods beginning on or after 1 January 2018).
 However, in the short term, these new guidelines will not have any impact on groups that currently are making use of the previous concessions due to the inclusion of a transition period that allows the application of the previous guidelines for another year.
 This provides taxpayers with the opportunity to re-evaluate existing dealings under the scope of the updated guidelines prior to its application.

 What are the key changes and their implications?